§-Quick questions

 Quick questions on The cultural frame: HSC Visual Arts core concept

-What is the kinds of context the cultural frame foregrounds?Show answer
+What are the kinds of context the cultural frame foregrounds?Show answer

 Social and political context.
 War (Picasso's Guernica, 1937), revolution (Mexican muralism in the 1920s and 1930s), civil rights (Robert Indiana, Faith Ringgold), colonisation (Indigenous Australian responses to settler colonisation), authoritarianism (East European art under communism).